-The map above has an "S" for the location of the east and west campus elementary school.
-The rectangles generally show what is within half a mile of the two schools.
-Priority should be given to having sidewalks within a 1⁄2 mile walk to the middle or elementary school.
+The following map above has an "S" marking the location of the east and west campus elementary school.
+The rectangles generally show what is within 1⁄2 mile of the school.
+Priority should be given to having sidewalks within a 1⁄2 mile walk to the elementary school.
 To the northwest it extends to BLM Road 36-4-16, a road 1000 feet north of Park Circle.
 West on Foothill Boulevard reaches to the newer development on Westbrook Drive.
 The range extends south to just across the Depot Street Bridge to OR99.
 The 1⁄2 mile walk range would just about get to Gilmore Street.
 On East Main Street the distance reaches to Wards Creek Road.
 Also included in this distance is as far east on 3rd Street as Nugget Drive and as far north on Broadway as Valley View Drive or Creek View Lane on Pine Street.
 The 1⁄2 mile distance from the elementary school generally covers most of the developed area of Rogue River.
-Working with the 1⁄2 mile range to school, there are several locations to work on.
+Working with the /2 mile range to school, there are several locations to work on.
 Most of West Evans Creek Road south of Road 36-4-16 needs sidewalks.
 Foothill needs sidewalk on the south side and some of the north side, including the striped path replaced.
 Classick Drive needs sidewalks, as well as streets to the north, including some of East Main Street.
 1st, 2nd, 3rd, 4th, and 7th need sidewalks.
 This includes streets like Robbins Avenue.
 Broadway Street needs sidewalks north of 4th Street.

 With the middle school at the high school, there is a need to look at East Evans Creek Road as far north as Easy Valley Lane and as far south as the 45MPH speed sign at 1308 East Evans Creek Road.
-A Junior High needs school zone signing to alert drivers that children may be walking or bicycling along the roadway.
 See P3 for sidewalk need.
+P13 OR99 No Sidewalk or Paved Shoulder OR99 in the city limits of Rogue River has no sidewalk or paved shoulder.
+With no sidewalks, there is obviously a lack of ADA ramps other than at Depot Street.
+Depot Street, the bridge, has sidewalks.
+Figure P Sidewalk Gaps

-Figure P Sidewalk Gaps Evans Creek 's Italian Kitchen Bridgeview RV Resort Transit Rogue River transit is relatively poor and needs transit options for its residents.
+Transit Rogue River transit is relatively poor and needs transit options for its residents.
 T1 Infrequent Transit There needs to be an internal city public transit circulator or dial -a-ride on demand service.
 The Rogue Valley Commuter line between Grants Pass and Medford has one stop at the Rogue River Community Center.
 There are fewer than 10 stops per day.
 Considerable walking is required from most residential areas to reach that location.
 This service is only useful for leaving the city and traveling to Grants Pass or Medford.
 The qualitative assessment from Technical Memorandum 4 determined that transit access is generally poor for the City.
 T2 Stop placement The Rogue Valley Commuter line is already noting the I-5 interchange congestion and would prefer a stop closer to the ramps.
 Alternatives should be considered where the commuter bus can stop but does not have to exit Rogue River using the Depot Street interchange.
 Connectivity Connectivity is an issue for most cities.
 There may be issues with how the city has grown in the past or the natural barriers that always existed: creeks, canyons, rivers, and other elements of nature.
 They may be manmade but under other jurisdictions: railroads, highways, or airports.
 It takes planning and work to ensure a livable environment that will sustain itself.
 Planning for growth is essential in this.
 There is a need to strengthen the existing grid network to reduce traffic on existing major streets.
 The next figure shows concept locations to improve connectivity.